azat-co/ga-backbone/README.md

 </html>
 ```

-Open collections/index.html file in your browser.
-You should see data from our "database", i.e., `Apple data: [{"name":"fuji","url":"img/fuji.jpg"},{"name":"gala","url":"img/gala.jpg"}]`.
+Open `collections/index.html` file in your browser.
+You should see the data from our "database", i.e., `Apple data: [{"name":"fuji","url":"img/fuji.jpg"},{"name":"gala","url":"img/gala.jpg"}]`.
 It's not very user friendly but will do for now (we'll make it prettier in the section on subviews).

 Now, let' go to `collections/index.html#apples/fuji` or `collections/index.html#apples/gala` in your browser.
 We expect to see on image with a caption.
 It's a detailed view of an item which in this case is an apple.
 Nice work!

 ## Event Binding

-In real life getting data does not happen instantaneously so we need to refactor our code.
-For the better UI/UX we'll also have to show loading icon (a.k.a. spinner) to users to make sure that they know that the page is loading.
+In the real life getting data does not happen instantaneously so let's refactor our code.
+For a better UI/UX, we'll also have to show loading icon (a.k.a., spinner or ajax-loader) to users to make sure that they know that the information is being loaded.

-Without Backbone.js we'll have to pass a function that renders as a callback to data loading function to make sure rendering function is not executed before we have actual data to display.
+Without Backbone.js we'll have to pass a function that renders HTML as a callback to the data loading function, to make sure rendering function is not executed before we have actual data to display.

-It's good that we have event binding in Backbone.
+It's a good things that we have event binding in Backbone.
 Therefore, when a user goes to detailed view (`apples/:id`) we only call function that loads the data.
-Then with the proper even listeners our view will automagically update itself when there is a new data (or a data change, Backbone supported multiple and even custom events).
+Then with the proper even listeners our view will automagically update itself, when there is a new data (or on a data change, Backbone.js supports multiple and even custom events).

 Let's change what we call in the router: